 - 5. Type yes to accept the terms of this license agreement. - 6.
 The setup tool enables cloning a configuration by adding to an existing Identity Broker topology.
 For an initial installation, press Enter to accept the default (no). - 7.
 Enter the fully qualified host name or IP address of the machine that hosts the Identity Broker, or press Enter to accept the default (local hostname). - 8.
 Enter the Directory Manager account DN for the Identity Broker.
 This account has full access privileges.
 To accept the default (cn=Directory Manager), press Enter. - 9.
-Enter and confirm a password for this account. - 10.
-Enter the port for the Identity Broker REST APIs to accept HTTPS client connections.
-This port is used by the Identity Broker to respond to REST API requests, such as policy decision requests or OAuth 2 requests.
+Enter and confirm a password for this account. - Enter the port for the Identity Broker REST APIs to accept HTTPS client connections.
+This port is used by the Identity Broker to respond data requests or OAuth 2 requests.
 Press Enter to accept the default (1443). - 11.
 Choose the web applications to install with this instance of the Identity Broker.
 If this is the only instance of the Identity Broker, the Identity Broker Console must be installed.
 If multiple instances of the Identity Broker are installed, at least one See Web References Interfaces for a description of the Privacy Preferences / Customer Support Portal application.

 '''

-1) Identity Broker Console
+Identity Broker Console

-'''

-2) Privacy Preferences / Customer Support Portal
+Privacy Preferences / Customer Support Portal

-'''

-3) All of the applications
+All of the applications

-4) None of the applications
+None of the applications

 b) back

 q) quit

-Enter option [3]:

 '''

 - 12. Enter an HTTPS port to be used for the Identity Broker Console and web applications, or press Enter to accept the default (1445) - 13.
 Enter the port to accept LDAP client connections, or press Enter to accept the default (1389). - 14.
 To enable LDAPS connections type yes and enter a port, or press Enter to accept the default (no).
 If defined, the Identity Broker uses this port to access the backend user store or Broker Store. - 15.
 To enable StartTLS connections over regular LDAP connection type yes, or press Enter to accept the default (no). - 16.
-For secure connections (SSL or LDAPS), enter the certificate option for this server. - 17.
-By default, all network interfaces on this server are used to listen for client connections.
+For secure connections (SSL or LDAPS), enter the certificate option for this server. - By default, all network interfaces on this server are used to listen for client connections.
 Type yes to designate specific addresses on which the Identity Broker listens for client connections, or press Enter to accept the default (no). - 18.
-If this machine is dedicated to the Identity Broker, tune the JVM memory.
-This ensures that communication with the Identity Broker is given the maximum amount of memory.
-Enter yes and specify the amount of memory to allocate. - 19.
+If this machine is dedicated to the Identity Broker, tune the JVM memory to use the maximum amount of memory (the Aggressive option).
+If this system supports other applications, choose an appropriate option. - 19.
 Press Enter (yes) to start the server when the configuration is applied. - 20.
 Review the configuration options and press Enter to accept the default (set up the server).